 The Science of Early Childhood

 Health in the earliest years lays the groundwork for healthy adulthood.
 When developing biological systems are strengthened by positive early experiences, children are more likely to thrive and grow up to be healthy, resilient adults.
 Harvard University's Center on the Developing Child provides a wealth of information on this topic.

 Not only do children benefit from early education, but society does as well.
-Dr. James Heckman, Nobel Prize winning economist from the University of Chicago, has stated that the annual economic rate of return to society for early childhood investments is 10% per dollar invested.
+Dr. James Heckman, a Nobel Prize winning economist from the University of Chicago, has stated that the annual economic rate of return to society for early childhood investments is 10% higher per dollar invested.
 What comes out of these investments is a reduction in crime, promotion of schooling, and a more skilled workforce in the future (see the video here).